andrewkatson/Denarii/README.md

   (UPnP port forwarding negotiation), which is pointless with Tor.
 * `DNS_PUBLIC=tcp` or `DNS_PUBLIC=tcp://x.x.x.x` where x.x.x.x is the IP of the
   desired DNS server, for DNS requests to go over TCP, so that they are routed through Tor.
-When IP is not specified, monerod uses the default list of servers defined in [src/common/dns_utils.cpp](src/common/dns_utils.cpp).
+When IP is not specified, denariid uses the default list of servers defined in [src/common/dns_utils.cpp](src/common/dns_utils.cpp).
-* `TORSOCKS_ALLOW_INBOUND=1` to tell torsocks to allow monerod to bind to interfaces to accept connections from the wallet.
+* `TORSOCKS_ALLOW_INBOUND=1` to tell torsocks to allow denariid to bind to interfaces to accept connections from the wallet.
 On some Linux systems, torsocks allows binding to localhost by default, so setting this variable is only necessary to allow binding to local LAN/VPN interfaces to allow wallets to